How to Advertise on Philadelphia Radio

 Promotional campaigns require delivering a message to as many target consumers as possible during a shorter timeframe.

-Here is a sample reach and frequency report for a 52-week branding campaign on Philadelphia radio for a local daycare.
-The branding objective is to compel working parents of young children to believe that Teddy Bear Daycare is the safest place to leave their kids.
+Here is a sample reach and frequency report for a 52-week branding campaign on Philadelphia radio for a local credit union in Montgomery County.
+The branding objective is to compel homebuyers to believe that the advertiser has the lowest mortgages rates in the Delaware Valley.

-This report projects that if the daycare advertises on just two radio stations, close to 87% of the target audience would be reached.
-Additionally, each parent hearing the message would hear it an average of 10 times throughout the year.
+This report projects that if the credit union advertises on just three Philadelphia radio stations, close to 87.2% of prospective home buyers would be reached.
+Additionally, each prospective home buyer hearing the message would hear it an average of 10.6 times throughout the year.

 This report demonstrates that by investing in the proposed campaign, the business owner will have created a strong foundation for successfully achieving their branding objective.